-West, central Africa in one of worst cholera epidemics: UNOctober 11th, 2011 in Diseases, Conditions, Syndromes /
+West, central Africa in one of worst cholera epidemics: UNOctober 11, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 The west and central Africa region is facing one of the worst cholera epidemics in its history, with over 85,000 cases reported leading to 2,466 deaths this year, the UN children's agency warned Tuesday.

 "The size and scale of the outbreaks means the region is facing one of the biggest epidemics in its history," said a UNICEF spokeswoman.

 "The most significant increases in 2011 are in Chad, where it is the largest outbreak recorded, in Cameroon where nine out of 10 districts are reporting cases and in western Democratic Republic of Congo where case fatality rate is above five percent," she added.

 In some districts, fatality rates are as high as 22 percent.